 For more information on the criteria to achieve accreditation please contact the General Practice Integration on 8345 1735 or [email protected].

-To apply to become a Shared Maternity Care Affiliate, please download and complete the SMCC Accreditation form GP_Obs_2017-2019_FINAL_October 2016 (2).pdf Please note applicants must provide contact details for two referees and evidence of:
+To apply to become a Shared Maternity Care Affiliate, please download and complete the SMCC Accreditation Application form GP Obs 2017-2019 March 2018.
+Please note applicants must provide contact details for two referees and evidence of:

 MBBS or equivalent